Shubham-Rasal/FreePress/README.md

 FreePress is a resilient anonymous publishing system that empowers journalists, activists, and communities to publish and discover content without centralized infrastructure, surveillance, or censorship.

+## **Track:** 📰 Resilient Anonymous Publishing

+**Description:**
+FreePress directly addresses the *Resilient Anonymous Publishing* challenge by building a censorship-proof, privacy-preserving publishing stack that runs entirely on the user’s local machine.
+It replaces centralized platforms like WordPress.com with a self-contained system that integrates **Tor onion routing** for anonymous access, **IPFS** for decentralized storage, and **Waku/libp2p** for peer-to-peer discovery without metadata leakage.

+Publishers can create and sign content locally, mirror it over Tor, and announce it to the Waku network—ensuring persistence even if the original node goes offline.
+Every publication is cryptographically signed with **Ed25519 keys**, enabling verifiable authenticity without revealing identity.

+By combining familiar CMS workflows with decentralized protocols, FreePress achieves a balance between usability, resilience, and privacy—allowing journalists, activists, and communities to **publish without permission** while remaining resistant to takedowns, surveillance, and censorship.

 ## Slide Deck - https://freepress--l1ctnxe.gamma.site/